CalCOFI/rCRUX/README.md

 ```

 **Note** Please see the taxononmizr readme for manual installation of the accessionTaxa.sql database.
 This can be required with poor bandwidth connections.
+If built manually, make sure to delete any files other than the accessionTaxa.sql database (e.g. keeping nucl_gb.accession2taxid.gz leads to a warning message).

 # Example pipeline